hpe-storage/scod/docs/csi_driver/operations.md

 !!! note
     This is generally considered an optional step as existing NFS servers will continue to function across the CSI driver updates.
 It's only necessary if there are concerns about a particular CVE or explicit functionality being requested in a newer version of the CSI driver.
 Some functionality is not possible patch and would require recreating the entire NFS `Deployment`.

+### Upgrade to v3.1.0

+Any prior deployed NFS servers may be upgraded to v3.1.0.

 ### Upgrade to v3.0.1

 Any prior deployed NFS servers may be upgraded to v3.0.1.